-Different fields of accounting:
+Different Fields of Accounting:

 Public Accounting; This is one of the broadest fields of accounting, as a public accountant provides an array of services to the general public, both to businesses and to individual clients.
 Services that they provide might include; tax, auditing, consultancy services as well as other accounting duties.
-Many public accountants are Certified Public Accountants (CPAs), however they may specialise in a certain field, such as auditing financial statements or undertaking tax preparation for businesses.
+Many public accountants are Certified Public Accountants (CPAs); however, they may specialise in a certain field, such as auditing financial statements or undertaking tax preparation for businesses.

-Internal Auditing; This is where your investigative skills come into action… Auditors implement detective skill into their day-to-day work by examining the internal controls of a business and attempting to discover and prevent inaccuracy, possible fraud or mismanagement.
+This is where your investigative skills come into action… Auditors implement detective skill into their day-to-day work by examining the internal controls of a business and attempting to discover and prevent inaccuracy, possible fraud or mismanagement.

-Want to become an accountant?
+Want to Become an Accountant?

 If you are contemplating a career in accounting, it might be worth considering which of the fields above you’d prefer to work within; Public Accounting, Management Accounting, Government Accounting, or Internal Auditing?
 You’ll find there are various positions to choose from, each role encompassing different specialisms.